NightRunnerEB/GoF/java/README.md

 # Java Modules

-The Java workspace uses Gradle in a multi-project setup.
-Each pattern sits in its own module under `creational`, `structural`, or `behavioral`, and you keep the entire example (implementation plus client) inside a single file within that module.
+Each pattern lives in its own Gradle module under `creational`, `structural`, or `behavioral`.
+Inside every module there is a single file that holds both the pattern implementation and a `demo()` helper showing client usage.

 ## Layout